anirudhragupta/terrible-portscanner/README.md

-# terrible-portscanner
+# Terrible Portscanner
-A basic port scanner in python which is not very optimized
+A basic port scanner in python which is not very optimized.

+Syntax: ./pscan.py <ip address>